-We often hear about what we should and shouldn't be giving our dogs to eat.
+We often hear about what we should and shouldn't be giving our dogs to eat, but is peanut butter dangerous for dogs?

 One day something seems to be good and the next day, bad for your dog.
-One of those potentially dangerous substances for dogs is peanut butter.
+Chocolate is off limits along with many other sweets, but is peanut butter dangerous for dogs?

 Animal hospitals in Las Vegas are urging dog owners to be particularly cautious around peanut butter.
 But why?

-Peanut butter typically contains a substance called Xylitol.
+Peanut butter can contain a substance called Xylitol.
 Xylitol is an artificial sweetener that is used in some human food as a sugar substitute - which is particularly good for diabetics who are eating a low sugar diet.
 It isn't found in all peanut butter brands, but in a lot of them.

 If Xylitol is consumed by a dog, it can cause a quick drop in their blood sugar level, diarrhea, seizures, and sometimes even death.
 This is why it is so important to avoid letting your dog eat food which contains Xylitol.
 Xylitol can also appear on the "ingredients" list as xylite, anhydroxylitol, d-xylitol, xylitylglucoside and 1,4-anhydro-d-xylitol.